 - Develop low carbon infrastructure and support households, businesses and institutions to save energy and cut emissions.

-- Continue to build learning to successfully bid for and deliver funding to achieve the Council’s energy efficiency target for its housing stock of 95% EPC C by 2030, and EPC B across the Council’s non-housing assets.
+- Continue to make progress towards achieving the Council’s energy efficiency target for its housing stock of 95% EPC C by 2030; and secure high energy performance standards for all new builds.

-- Lead a citywide collaboration to further develop options and opportunities for a heat network for key areas of Oxford.
+- Lead a citywide collaboration to further develop options and opportunities for a heat network for key areas of Oxford, to reduce building emissions of carbon and airborne pollutants to support resident well-being.

 Priority 5: Well run council